bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 We will start by creating a Dicoogle web plugin project.
 Before we start, we must fulfill the following requirements:

 - Node.js (LTS or Stable) ─ required for executing the building tools.
-- npm (at least version 3 required) ─ the JavaScript package manager.
+- npm (at least version 6 required) ─ the JavaScript package manager, usually installed alongside Node.js.

 Now, we will install two packages globally, using the following command: